ETH-NEXUS/gExcite_pipeline/README.md

 - [Cellranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger): Follow the instructions on the 10xGenomics installation support page to install cellranger and to include the cellranger binary to your path.
 Webpage: [https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/installation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/installation)

+The `dsb` CRAN package is not available on Conda.
+Therefore, a singularity image `dsb_r-base_4.2.3.sif` containg `dsb` and all other R packages necessary for this step is available for download at XX.
+Please download the image and then provide the path in the config section dsb_normalize_adt -> singularity.

 ## Before running the pipeline

 Before the pipeline can be run make sure that